SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-23-jnj-revenant.md

 sensible.

-## A look through the slides presented to the ACIP
+## A quick trawl through the slides presented to the ACIP

 <img src="{{ site.baseurl }}/images/2021-04-23-jnj-revenant-acip-slides.jpg" width="400" height="191" alt="ACIP: slides for talks about JnJ risk model and recommendations" title="ACIP: slides for talks about JnJ risk model and recommendations" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 The ACIP put all the slides used in the discussion up for public view, along with a video